Ileana Ros-Lehtinen: U.S. House of Representatives

 After comments by State Department over Israeli settlements, she demanded that the Obama administration halt its "condemnations" of "an indispensable ally and friend of the United States."
-In September 2011, she introduced a bill to cut off US funding to any UN organization that recognises Palestinian statehood.
+In September 2011, she introduced a bill to cut off US funding to any UN organization which recognizes Palestinian statehood.
 Ros-Lehtinen has been an opponent of funding for the Peace Corps.
 In 2011, she led a hearing about the perils that volunteers faced and the lack of concern for victims of sexual abuse while serving.
 Ros-Lehtinen pressured the State Department to accelerate its processing of passports, something that had hindered American citizens' travel during the crucial summer travel season.
-Calling the delay "outrageous, incomprehensible, unconscionable" at a hearing of the House Foreign Affairs Committee, where she is Chairwoman, Ros-Lehtinen brought the pressure of committee Republicans to bear on the State Department's Bureau of Consular Affairs and spur them to action.
+Calling the delay "outrageous, incomprehensible, unconscionable" at a hearing of the House Foreign Affairs Committee, where she is chairwoman, Ros-Lehtinen brought the pressure of committee Republicans to bear on the State Department's Bureau of Consular Affairs and spur them to action.

 On May 7, 2014, Ros-Lehtinen introduced the Venezuelan Human Rights and Democracy Protection Act (H.R.
 4587; 113th Congress) in the House.
 The bill would impose sanctions against Venezuela and authorize appropriations to support civil society in that country.
 The sanctions would be directed at any government official who was involved in the mistreatment of protestors.
-Ros-Lehtinen said that the bill was to "condemn the ongoing human rights abuses being committed in Venezuela, and to answer the cries of the people of Venezuela."
+She said that the bill was to "condemn the ongoing human rights abuses being committed in Venezuela, and to answer the cries of the people of Venezuela."
 Ros-Lehtinen also said that she was "pleased that the House of Representatives has acted to punish the thugs of the Maduro regime for brutally repressing and violating the human rights of those seeking to exercise their basic freedoms of speech and assembly in Venezuela."

 She was a member of the Republican Main Street Partnership.
+In 1993, Ros-Lehtinen became one of the first two women to play in the annual Congressional Baseball Game, alongside Blanche Lincoln (then under her maiden name Lambert) and Maria Cantwell.